apache-spark-on-k8s/userdocs/src/jekyll/index.md

 The goal is to bring native support for Spark to use Kubernetes as a cluster manager, in a fully supported way on par with the Spark Standalone, Mesos, and Apache YARN cluster managers.

+### Relation with apache/spark

+This project was put up for voting in [an SPIP](http://apache-spark-developers-list.1001551.n3.nabble.com/SPIP-Spark-on-Kubernetes-td22147.html) in August 2017 and passed.
+It is in the process of being upstreamed into the apache/spark repository.

 ### Contents